carello/cicd-demo/README.md

 # CI/CD - Drone, Gogs and Minikube on OS X

 Docker-Compose is used to instantiate the environment and run locally.
 The GOGS container uses Sqlite3 and provides persistent storage for your repos.

-Minikube will use the VM Driver with VirtualBox.
-This Master GIT branch is leveraging docker hub as a registry.
-If you want to try this using a local registry, checkout GIT Branch "cicd-localreg"
+There are 3 GIT branches plus the master branch:

+* The _Master_ branch is leveraging docker hub as a registry with minikube virtualbox.
+* Branch _cicd-localreg_ is leveraging a local registry with virtualbox.
+* Branch _cicd-hyperkit_ is leveraging docker hub as a registry with minikube hyperkit driver
+* Branch _cicd-localreg-hyperkit_ is leveraging a local registry with minikube hyperkit driver

 ### Software Requirements
 You'll need the following software: